humangeo/leaflet-dvf/README.md

 ## Build

-Concatenate the source files in the following order:
+Install [UglifyJS](https://github.com/mishoo/UglifyJS) and run build.sh in the build folder OR concatenate the source files in the following order:

 Full:
 * src/copyright.js